Friday, May 29, 2026

 What the numbers open up

-The enrollment data covers 276 districts across 22 years, from virtual schools with 24 students to Wichita's 44,636.
+The enrollment data covers 276 districts across 22 years, from virtual schools with 24 students to WichitaET's 44,636.
 Over the coming weeks, The KSEdTribune will unpack it in a series of data-driven articles.
 Here is what jumps out first.

 Kansas lost 12,539 students in three years — and the decline is accelerating.
 After recovering 5,243 students in 2021-22 and 2022-23, the state has given back every gain and then some.
 The three-year decline of 5,203, then 2,923, then 4,413 represents the steepest sustained loss in the state's modern history outside of the pandemic year itself.
 In 2025-26 alone, 181 districts lost students while just 92 gained.

 One in three districts just hit rock bottom.
 Eighty-six of 276 Kansas districts recorded their lowest enrollment in the 22-year dataset in 2025-26.
-The list includes Wichita, Topeka Public Schools, Garden City, Hutchinson, and Emporia.
+The list includes Wichita, Topeka Public SchoolsET, Garden City, Hutchinson, and Emporia.
 Only 11 districts set all-time highs.

 A single rural district went from 24 students to 2,160 in two years.
 Elk Valley USD, almost certainly a virtual school, exploded from 24 students in 2023-24 to 2,160 in 2025-26 — a 9,000% increase that makes it the fastest-growing entity in state history, if "growing" is the right word for a district where 500 students are in 11th grade and only 46 are in kindergarten.